sskras/ia64-docs/README.md

 > The former has been offering Xeon-based NonStop and Integrity servers for years now,
 > whereas the latter effectively **ceased development of new CPUs featuring the <ins>IA-64</ins> ISA earlier this decade**.

+### Motivation.

 The Itanium ISA finally gets stable (development is stopped).
 Manufacturing and shipping Itaniums gets stopped in 2022.

-Thus I finally decided to start collecting documentation about this interesting architecture.
+Thus I finally decided to collect documentation about this interesting architecture.

+Feel free to contribute.